 History of the Kawasaki Vulcan

-The Vulcan was first introduced in 1985.
+The Vulcan was first introduced in 1985, 2 years after its main competitor the Honda Shadow 750.
 It first hit the market as a 699cc displacement before being bumped up to 749cc in 1986.
 The reason being initially tariff restrictions in the U.S meant displacement needed to be below 700cc.
 These were lifted in 1986 and so the 749cc was implemented which remained in place for the full life of production until 2006.

 It was Kawasaki’s first four-stroke street engine that was not the transverse in-line design which was seen in most of their sports bikes.
 Instead it was a liquid cooled, 55° V-twin, with 4-valves, DOHC and two 34mm carbs.